 Although the timepiece doesn’t look especially inspiring, it is not terribly boring either.
-For starters, it doesn’t look like yet another ‘respectful’ homage to either a the classic Submariner or a or its arch-rival, the Seamaster.
+For starters, it doesn’t look like yet another ‘respectful’ homage to either the classic Submariner or a or its arch-rival, the Seamaster.
 Its body is well-designed and ergonomic, the crowns are just large enough for easy grip, and the dial layout with its simple Day/Date calendar is clean and easy to read in any lighting condition.

 Like many watches featuring this functionality, the Mido Multifort Two Crowns is animated with an ETA 2836-2 automatic movement (actually, the same mechanism that powered the aforementioned Ball Engineer Master II) that comes with a modified oscillating weight that, again, features the same Geneva stripes and Mido logo, and blued screws that make it looks even nobler.
 The caliber, by the way, is clearly visible through a transparent case-back.

 Of course, these minor modifications don’t make the mechanism a piece of art: besides the decorated rotor and the screw heads, the rest of the mechanism looks more or less stock and rather plain.
 Still, for the price niche it occupies, the level of decor is more than acceptable.
 Also, this mechanism is known for its reliability and high accuracy and is what it is: a workhorse caliber that gets the job done with absolutely no hassle.
-All you need for it to keep counting best seconds of your life is to service it at proper intervals of time.
+All you need for it to keep counting the best seconds of your life is to service it at proper intervals of time.
 And even if something goes wrong, it won’t be a problem to fix it at the nearest authorized service station.

 At 42 millimeters in diameter, the case is large, but not excessively so.
 Although it will take a great deal of space on your wrist, it is also thin measuring less than 12 millimeters top to bottom: your shirt’s cuff will love that.

-Both crowns are ergonomically placed and the integrated lugs are just short enough for the watch hug your wrist gently.
+Both crowns are ergonomically placed and the integrated lugs are just short enough for the watch to hug your wrist gently.

 For my taste, there are a bit too many polished surfaces on this piece: something that you don’t expect from a tool watch, but at least they give you a feeling of quality and even a certain luxury: it doesn’t look like those German divers with their exaggeratedly practical appearance.